 Fashion editors attend fashion shows, meet with designers and keep abreast of evolving fashions by reading trade journals, tapping into fashion blogs...

 How Much Money Do Movie Critics Make?

 Movie critics get paid to watch films and discuss their merits and flaws, helping people to decide if they want to see...

 Easy Social Studies Fair Projects

-Creating a project for a social studies fair may seem like a difficult task. ...
-For example, you could compare ...
-You...
+Creating a project for a social studies fair may seem like a difficult task.
+Unlike a science fair, in which you conduct...